 An individual debtor seeking to pay the petition filing fee in installments shall file an application using the official form.
 An individual debtor seeking a waiver of the filing fee in a chapter 7 case shall file an application using the official form.

 A debtor shall not file the payment advices described in BR 1007(b)(1)(E).
 Instead, a debtor shall give copies of the payment advices to the trustee at least seven days before the first date set for the meeting of creditors, and to the United States trustee not later than ten days after service of a written request therefor.
 In addition, if a creditor requests in writing copies of such payment advices at least 14 days before the first date set for the meeting of creditors, the debtor shall provide them to the requesting creditor at the same time they are provided to the trustee.

 (a) Form of Amended Schedules.
 Unless the court orders otherwise, if a debtor amends a schedule, the amendment shall be designated as such.
 The amended schedule shall restate the entire schedule as amended, not merely the new or changed items.
-If an amended schedule affects the information on the Summary of Schedules (Official Form 6) the debtor shall amend the summary and attach it to the amended schedule.
+If an amended schedule affects the information on the Summary of Assets and Liabilities (Official Form 106Sum or Official Form 206Sum) the debtor shall amend the summary and attach it to the amended schedule.